Custom Dataset New Record Form

 1. Select Forms on the top navigation bar

-Add in the desired form fields for the new dataset record, mapping to your new dataset-scoped custom fields.
+2. Add form fields for the new dataset record, mapping to your new dataset-scoped custom fields (detailed in next section).

-Make sure to map a form field to the Name and Key or unique-for-merging field.
+Map form fields to the Name and Key or unique-for-merging field.

 Mappin gto Record - Name